The Scarlet Lady (1969 film)

-The Scarlet Lady (La femme écarlate; La donna scarlatta), also known as The Bitch Wants Blood, is a 1969 comedy film directed by Jean Valère and starring Monica Vitti, Maurice Ronet and Robert Hossein.
+The Scarlet Lady (La Femme écarlate; La donna scarlatta), also known as The Bitch Wants Blood, is a 1969 comedy-drama film directed by Jean Valère and starring Monica Vitti, Maurice Ronet and Robert Hossein.
 Written by Valère and Paul Gégauff, the film follows a beautiful Italian businesswoman who, after being swindled out of her fortune by her boyfriend, travels to Paris to kill him before killing herself.

 Plot

-A beautiful Italian businesswoman, Lucille Lombardi (Monica Vitti), discovers that her boyfriend and marketing director, Julien Auchard (Robert Hossein), has bankrupted her family business, cheated her out of her wealth, and left her penniless.
-Shocked by the betrayal, the loss of her villa in Nice, and feeling that all is lost, Lucille decides to sell her jewelry and binge on champagne and caviar before committing suicide.
-Her binge renders her intoxicated and leaves her daydreaming about revenge.
-At first she plans to leave François a note blaming him for her death, but realizing it would have little effect on him, she decides that revenge is the only course—that she must kill Julien before ending her own life.
-Knowing that Julien travels to Paris every Friday, Lucille decides to hold off on suicide for one week until she has a chance to kill the man who ruined her life.
+Lucille Lombardi, a beautiful young Italian heiress to a perfume business, discovers that her boyfriend and marketing manager, Julien Auchard, has bankrupted her family business, cheated her out of her wealth, and left her penniless.
+Devastated by the betrayal and the loss of her villa in Nice, and feeling hopeless, Lucille flies to Paris, sells her jewelry and binges on champagne and caviar while contemplating suicide.
+At first, she plans to leave Julien a note blaming him for her suicide, but realizing it would have little effect on him, she instead opts for revenge and decides that she must kill Julien before ending her own life.
+Knowing that Julien travels to Paris every Friday, Lucille holds off on suicide for one week until she has a chance to kill the man who ruined her life.

-After arriving in Paris, Lucille buys an Austin Princess luxury car and sets about planning her revenge while continuing her lavish spending on designer clothing and food.
-Uncomfortable being alone, she invites a stranger named François (Maurice Ronet), a marine salvage expert, to have a romantic lunch with her at the Eiffel Tower.
-When Lucille reveals her intentions to end her life later that week, François shows genuine concern for her and states that he will not allow it—that he'll not leave her side.
-Lucille manages to elude him after lunch and he is unable to follow.
-In the coming days, François desperately tries to locate her as she continues her spending spree on fine clothes and expensive food and champagne while waiting for her ex-boyfriend to arrive in Paris.
+While in Paris, Lucille buys a used Austin Princess luxury car, steals a gun from a gun shop and sets about planning her revenge while continuing her lavish spending on designer clothes and expensive food.
+Uncomfortable being alone, she invites a stranger named François, a marine salvage expert, to have a romantic lunch with her at the Eiffel Tower.
+When Lucille reveals her intentions to end her life later that week, François shows genuine concern for her and vows not to leave her side.
+Lucille eludes him after lunch and he is unable to follow.
+In the coming days, François desperately tries to locate her as she continues her spending spree while waiting for Julien to arrive in Paris.